 Does Wrist Size Really Matter?

 Personally, I don’t think too much about the wrist size, unless I’m about to get a new watch.
+However, when you look at the global trends, strong forearms and big wrists are in style.

+They surveyed hundreds of women and concluded that arms were the 3rd most attractive male body part.
 Going further, I did a small survey where I interviewed several people and asked them how attractive they find guys and gals with small wrists.
 Here you can read my article about how attractive are small wrists.

+Plus, wrist size can affect strength.
 People who have smaller wrists (and smaller frames) may be weaker than their fellow peers who have more bony structures.